 Used Against Men Behaving

 Over time, attacks on hypermasculinity seeped into criticism of any behavior stereotypically associated with men.
 Toxic masculinity has been unfairly applied to men who want to be protectors and providers for their spouse.
 Or to men who behave in ways that were once considered chivalrous.
 Or to those who value manual labor or athletics.
 Or even to men who prefer not to be excessively emotional or vulnerable.
-Traits such as competitiveness, bravery, or even merely being loud have been labelled as expressions of toxic masculinity by some modern critics.
+Traits such as competitiveness, bravery, or even merely being loud have been labeled as expressions of toxic masculinity by some modern critics.

 Related to the idea of toxic masculinity is the modern term mansplaining.
 This word was coined to denote a man’s speech when talking down to a woman, assuming she doesn’t understand a subject—when, in fact, she understands better than he.
 Some people now use that expression nearly any time a male expresses a strong opinion or attempts to rationalize a viewpoint.
 Rather than dealing with the substance of the conversation, they dismiss it as “mansplaining” and reject the speaker for simply being a self-assured male.